Teleparallel Jackiw-Teitelboim gravity: Conclusions

 General Relativity is an intrinsically four dimensional theory formulated using the language of differential geometry.
 It gives ten coupled non-linear equations which contain two propagating degrees of freedom which are associated with the two polarisations of gravitational waves.
 Direct attempts at quantising the theory have not yielded success, which motivated the study of models in lower dimensions where the equations are considerably simpler.
 Neither three dimensional nor two dimensional gravity contain propagating degrees of freedom.
 2D GR is well-known to be topological and some extra structure needs to be introduced to make the theory non-trivial.

 We present a new approach to this problem by starting out from the Teleparallel Equivalent of GR, known as TEGR.
-In two and three spacetime dimensions this theory is completely equivalent to GR but is formulated using tetrads instead of metric as the fundamental field, and employs the Weitzenböck connection instead of the standard Levi-Civita one.
+In three and four spacetime dimensions this theory is completely equivalent to GR but is formulated using tetrads instead of metric as the fundamental field, and employs the Weitzenböck connection instead of the standard Levi-Civita one.
 When similar ideas are considered in two dimensions, one arrives naturally at a non-trivial two dimensional theory based on the torsion produced by the Weitzenböck connection, which constitutes the first result reviewed in this work.
 That this is indeed possible is a quirk of the torsion tensor and its irreducible composition.
 In two dimensions, only a vector torsion part is allowed and the norm of this vector can naturally be considered as the action of a gravitational toy model, which, in general, has no direct link to a topological quantity.

 We demonstrate, using the Hamiltonian constraint analysis, that the resulting theory has one genuine degree of freedom, in general.
 We identify the corresponding quantity $Q=-8 k^2\,\mathbb{T}$ and discuss some of its properties.

-It is particularly interesting to note that the starting action is invariant under arbitrary coordinate changes and global Lorentz transformations, while the Hamiltonian analysis shows that the resulting dynamical equations are sensitive to spacetime translations; normally they are incorporated into the general coordinate transformations, but the theory here discussed seems to link the breaking of the local Lorentz invariance with the appearance of translations mapping one solution into a physically different solution, i.e., translations are not part of diffeomorphisms in two spacetime dimensions.
+It is particularly interesting to note that the starting action is invariant under arbitrary coordinate transformations and global Lorentz transformations, while the Hamiltonian analysis shows that the spacetime translations are symmetries of the theory, but they are not gauge transformations (they are not 1st class).
+Normally they are incorporated into the general coordinate transformations, but the theory here discussed seems to link the breaking of the local Lorentz invariance with the appearance of translations mapping one solution into a physically different solution, i.e., translations are not part of diffeomorphisms in two spacetime dimensions.
 This finding, revealed through the Hamiltonian analysis, constitutes the core of our article.

 Our approach yields a theory that has close links with Jackiw-Teitelboim gravity.
 In particular, our theory is naturally derived using a variational approach, something that is lacking in the standard JT formulation.
 Since our action is quadratic in the torsion vector, and recalling that the torsion vector contains first derivatives of the tetrad fields, we are dealing with a Yang-Mills type theory.
 In such theories the action always contains squares of field strengths, and field strengths are the first derivatives of the potentials.
 JT gravity appears, then, as a local Lorentz invariant sector of the torsion-based theory here proposed.